Toward End-User Consent at Internet Scale

 Consent-informed Attribute Release - Granular

-This video gets more specific into the interaction between the CAR module and institutional attribute release policies.
+This video, to be supplied shortly, gets more specific into the interaction between the CAR module and institutional attribute release policies.
 The example looks at institutional attribute release policies and access to the LIGO collaboration.